Tell the full story with your incident timeline

 Alert configuration improvements

-Our Alerts configuration has been enhanced, with sources, routes, attributes and priorities now in a single configuration tab that more clearly show the relationships between these resources.
+Our Alerts configuration has been enhanced, with sources, routes, attributes, and priorities now in a single configuration tab that more clearly shows the relationships between these resources.
 Whether your configuration is complex, or simple, it will now be much easier to understand what alerts are going where, which routes are creating escalations and incidents, and if you have any duplication between alert sources.
 If you hover on a link, we'll also let you know if you are using conditions on your alerts.